SQream/sqream_docs/guides/migration/csv.rst

 Migrate from CSVs
 **********************

-This guide can help has instructions for migrating data from CSVs and other text files into SQream DB using the :ref:`copy_from` method.
+This guide can help has instructions for migrating data from CSVs and other text files into SQream DB using the :ref:`copy_from` method to bulk load data.

 1. Prepare CSVs